vagrod/zara/README.md

   - Diseases and injuries and their treatment (see more below)

 + Inventory Engine
-  - Support for a different item types (handheld, tools, medical items, food (incl. food spoiling), water (incl. disinfection))
+  - Support for a different item types (handheld, tools, medical items, food (incl. food spoiling), water (incl. disinfection and boiling))
   - Inventory controller with weight and overweight support
-  - Crafting engine (any combinations of any number of items in any amounts) "Stick"+"Rope"+"Pin"+"Worm(2)"="Fishing Rod With Bait", including custom actions like "Water+LitTorch"="UnlitTorch"
+  - Crafting engine that uses simple fluent syntax .Any combinations of any number of items in any amounts are supported.
+"Stick"+"Rope"+"Pin"+"Worm(2)"="Fishing Rod With Bait", including custom actions like "Water"+"Lit Torch"="Unlit Torch"
   - Custom validation rules for any crafting recipe

 + Disease Engine